Twitter loves books

 Well Read Kitty – book blogger

-Zac Harding – Christchurch librarian and avid promoter of children and young adults books
+Zac McCallum – Christchurch librarian and avid promoter of children and young adults books

 Book organisations, groups, establishments and clubs